-If they try to walk towards you as you lay the bowl, raise the bowl and command sit until they have remained seated after the food is laid.
+If they try to walk towards you as you lay the bowl, raise it and command sit until they remain seated after the food is laid.
 It would also be helpful to say “eat,” “okay,” or “go” to let them know they can eat.

 Having your puppy hover around – jumping and dog barking for no reason only encourages indiscipline and aggression as you fill her bowl.